Getting Started

 • your sender address is valid

-• your region is correct
+• your sending provider is properly configured

 • your account can actually send before you import subscribers